Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Ally offers these accounts:

 • Ally Spending.
-An interest-bearing checking account with no monthly fees, opening deposit requirement or overdraft fees.
+The Ally Spending account is an interest-bearing checking account with no monthly fees, opening deposit requirement or overdraft fees.
 It earns 0.25% APY on balances over $15,000 and 0.1% APY on balances under $15,000.
 Accepts all incoming wires with no fees and offers free cashier’s checks.
-You can also get up to $10 in out-of-network ATM fee reimbursements per month, savings round-ups and budgeting tools.
+You can also get up to $10 in out-of-network ATM fee reimbursements per month, early direct deposit, savings round-ups and budgeting tools.

 • CDs.
 With no opening deposit requirements or monthly fees, Ally’s CDs have rate boosters if you renew, no-penalty options and high APYs.

 • Chime® Checking.
 Free to open and maintain with no monthly fees or deposit requirements and overdraft fee-free with SpotMe.
-With the Chime Checking account and direct deposit of $200 or more each month, you can unlock extra perks such as the overdraft service Chime SpotMe®, the cash advance service MyPay and the credit-building card Chime Credit Builder Secured Visa® Credit Card.
+With the Chime Checking account and direct deposit of $200 or more each month (Chime+), you can unlock extra perks such as the overdraft service Chime SpotMe® and the cash advance service MyPay.
+With Chime checking you can also apply for the credit-building card Chime Credit Builder Secured Visa® Credit Card.

 • Chime savings.
-An optional savings account that unlocks when you have a Chime® checking account.
-It has no monthly fees or opening deposit requirements and earns a so-so 2% APY.
+An optional savings account that unlocks when you have a Chime checking account.
+It has no monthly fees or opening deposit requirements and earns up to 1.25% APY for regular members, or up to 3.5% APY for Chime+ members.

 Borrowing

 • Loans.
-Ally offers mortgages, auto loans, personal loans, multiple refinancing options and business lending.
+Ally offers auto loans, personal loans, multiple refinancing options and business lending.

 Chime has cash advances and a secured card:

 • Secured card.
-The Chime Credit Builder Secured Visa® Credit Card is a secured card backed by the Chime checking account.
+The Chime Credit Builder Secured Visa Credit Card is a secured card backed by the Chime checking account.
 It has no annual fee, interest charges, minimum security deposit or credit check.
-It requires direct deposit of at least $200 per month in the Chime checking account.

 • Cash advances.
 Called MyPay, it’s Chime’s new cash advance feature offered to Chime checking account holders with direct deposit of at least $200 per month.
 It offers advances between $20 and $500 without fees or interest.
 However, its state availability is limited, and a wider rollout is expected in late 2024.